-Design and implementation of game-theoretic resource management for time-sensitive applications
+Design and implementation of distributed resource management for time-sensitive applications

 Georgios C. Chasparis